About

 Scottish country dancing (SCD) is the main form of Scottish social dancing.
 It unites the footwork of early French ballet with the figures and sociability of Gaelic, English, and French country dancing.
 SCD is performed in couples, most frequently in sets of four couples arranged in lines of women facing men, but also in square or other-shaped sets.
 Dances are either in quick time (reels and jigs) or in the statelier, idiomatically-Scottish strathspey time, and consist of dancing various patterns (“figures”) across the floor.

 The Chicago Branch partners with the Madison and Milwaukee groups to sponsor a weekend workshop each year in early June.
 This is a fun event with a Friday night Welcome Dance, classes most of the day Saturday, a Banquet and formal Ball Saturday night followed by a ceilidh, and classes Sunday morning.
-Each year in January, the Branch has its New Year’s Ball and Tea Dance and throughout the year there are also social dances and open houses.
+Each year in January, the Branch has its New Year’s Ball and throughout the year there are also social dances and open houses.
 Check the Special Events page for details of upcoming events.

 Meet your Chicago Branch 2019-2020 Committee of Management